LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/sdk-4-1-and-below.md

 #### ttrShowShiftBanner

-Enable or disable shift toaster ('An agent will respond...’).
+Enable or disable shift toaster ('An agent will respond…’).

 - **Type:** Bool
 - **Default value:** true